stanfordpython/python-assignments/assign0/README.md

 Antonio:cs41isafunclass
 ```

-If you're designing a scheduling system as in the second example, you may choose to create a text file with the following data format:
+The scheduling system in the second example might have a single data file that looks like this:

 ```
 event_name: CS41 Lecture